Antonio García Prieto

 Jose Antonio García Prieto (born 16 October 1964 in San Salvador, El Salvador) is a retired Salvadoran football player and current coach of Titán.

 Playing career

 Club

-Prieto started his professional career at Once Municipal for two years, before he joined historical club Alianza F.C. where he played the majority of career, he was part of the team that conquered 1986-87 title.
+Prieto started his professional career at Once Municipal for two years, before he joined historical club Alianza F.C. where he played the majority of his career.
+He was part of the team that conquered 1986-87 title.
 He ended his career at A.D.
 Isidro Metapan.

 Managerial career

 After retiring from professional football, Prieto was appointed manager of Titán in 2008.
 He briefly joined FAS as assistant manager before returning to Titán in 2010.
 Prieto second spell at Titán was his most successful spell in his managerial career, winning 2 Segunda División Salvadorean titles (Apertura 2010, Apertura 2011), the club almost won promotion on both occasion, however the club lost both matches against Juventud Independiente and Santa Tecla F.C.